crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 compliant with [Crossplane Resource Model (XRM)][xrm-doc].
 You can read more about its internals in [the deep dive blog post series][deep-dive-blogs].

-Before releasing the first Terrajet-based providers, we have had a discussion whether we'd like to have them as separate providers or have the Terrajet-generated CRDs added to the existing classic providers in the [provider strategy doc][strategy-doc].
-The decision for initial releases of the first three Jet-based providers ([AWS][jet-aws], [Azure][jet-azure] and [GCP][jet-gcp]) was to have them as separate providers for the reasons stated [here](https://github.com/crossplane/crossplane/blob/master/design/design-doc-provider-strategy.md#decision-for-initial-releases).
+Before releasing the first Terrajet-based providers, we have had a discussion on whether we'd like to have them as separate providers or have the Terrajet-generated CRDs added to the existing classic providers in the [provider strategy doc][strategy-doc].
+The decision for the initial releases of the first three Jet-based providers ([AWS][jet-aws], [Azure][jet-azure] and [GCP][jet-gcp]) was to have them as separate providers for the reasons stated [here](https://github.com/crossplane/crossplane/blob/master/design/design-doc-provider-strategy.md#decision-for-initial-releases).